dbitouze/nwejm/doc/latex/nwejm/README.md

-nwejm - Support for the journal "North-Western European Journal of Mathematics"
+nwejm - Support for the journal “North-Western European Journal of Mathematics”
 ===============================================================================

 About
 -------
-This bundle includes LaTeX classes and `biblatex` styles files dedicated to the new journal "North-Western European Journal of Mathematics".
+This bundle includes LaTeX classes and `biblatex` styles files dedicated to the new journal “North-Western European Journal of Mathematics”.

 Release
 -------
-2022-02-21 v1.0.4
+2022-09-21 v1.0.5

 Development
 -----------